Choosing between a Junior Nanny and a Nanny

 What is important

 Do not put anyone in charge of your children who does not have enough experience with that age of child.
-Children are very different at each different age and stage.
-Someone who has only worked with 5-10 year olds is not reliably safe enough to be looking after toddlers and babies.
-Likewise, someone who only has experience looking after babies and toddlers will not know what to look out for when looking after older children; for example; climbing trees or safely searching the internet!
+Children are very different at each age and stage.
+Someone who has only worked with 5-10-year-olds is not reliably safe enough to be looking after toddlers and babies.
+Likewise, someone who only has experience looking after babies and toddlers will not know what to look out for when looking after older children; for example, climbing trees or safely searching the internet!

-Safety and happiness is of paramount important.
-Try to weigh up the pros and cons of a nanny vs. junior nanny whilst not compromising on those two criteria.
+Safety and happiness are of paramount importance.
+Try to weigh up the pros and cons of a nanny vs. a junior nanny whilst not compromising on those two criteria.

 Use your judgement!

--What other types of Nanny can I employ?
+What other types of Nannies can I employ?

 Ready to find out more?

-Call or email us today to speak our nanny team consultants.
+Call or email us today to speak with our nanny team consultants.

 Register for Free!